SAVE THE DATE FOR THRIVE! 2018

 For the second time, the community involved in creating, promoting and supporting arts / culture / history in Southeastern Connecticut will come together for one big event!
-THRIVE! is a half day conference on December 4, 2018 for all of the Cultural Coalition’s partners to gather, share, learn, and celebrate our community.
+THRIVE! is a conference for all of the Cultural Coalition’s partners to gather, share, learn, and celebrate our community.